 You’ve got pots and pans at the ready, waiting to receive your pumpkin’s abundant orange flesh.
 All that’s left between lots of bubble bubble, (and hopefully not too much toil and trouble) is you.
-To cut a pumpkin safely – or any other mildly intimidating seasonal squash (after all, their shape isn’t like anything else to grace your kitchen counter all year) – takes confidence, mind over squash matter and a sharp knife.
-Forget about how it could potentially knock you out if it made contact with your head and focus on showing that squash who’s boss – you’ll be eating its guts for dinner soon enough.
+To cut pumpkin safely – or any other mildly intimidating seasonal squash (after all, their shape isn’t like anything else to grace your kitchen counter all year) – takes confidence, mind over squash-matter and a sharp knife.
+Forget about how it could potentially knock you out if it made contact with your head and focus on showing that squash who’s boss.
+You’ll be eating its guts for dinner soon enough.
 So limber up.
 Together, we can do this.

 We’ve said it once and we’ll say it again.
 Use a properly sharp knife.
 Folks say using a blunt a knife is more dangerous than a sharp one in the kitchen and in almost no other example does this mantra become so real.
 Sharpen up your sharpest knife if you can before putting knife-to-pumpkin to avoid engaging in a squashbuckling adventure.